An essential guide on fiber-filled materials for FFF 3D printing

 - Fire retardancy

-A special class of fillers is represented by fibres: contrary to spherical or irregular particles, fibres have a high aspect ratio.
-Tensile strength and modulus are properties that are normally enhanced by the addition of a fibre filler.
-The most common fibre fillers are glass fibre (cheap and stiff), carbon fibre (strong and heat resistant), aramid fibre (impact and heat resistant), acrylic (cheap and low density).
+A special class of fillers is represented by fibers; contrary to spherical or irregular particles, fibers have a high aspect ratio.
+Tensile strength and modulus are properties that are normally enhanced by the addition of a fiber filler, such as glass fiber (cheap and stiff), carbon fiber (strong and heat resistant), aramid fiber (impact and heat resistant), and acrylic (cheap and low density).

-Polyamides such as PA are commonly blended with carbon fibres: the two materials are exceptionally compatible, and in the right proportion result in a very stiff and sturdy blend, with a strength comparable to that of a weak aluminium alloy, but for half the weight.
-Carbon fibre-filled polyamides largely find applications in the automotive industry, for parts in contact with oils and subject to loads in aggressive environment such as the engine bay of a car.
+Polyamides, such as PA, are commonly blended with carbon fibers; the two materials are exceptionally compatible, and in the right proportion result in a very stiff and sturdy blend.
+Carbon fiber-filled polyamides can be found in the automotive industry, for parts in contact with oils and subject to loads in aggressive environments.

-An important advantage of the addition of fibres to thermoplastic is a generally improved thermal resistance, which is normally translated into better dimensional stability in hot environments, such as car engine bays, electric panels and in proximity of moving parts.
-PAHT-CF15 withstands temperatures 42% higher than what tolerated by unfilled PA (Figure 8).
-This makes PAHT-CF15 an ideal material for structural and supports element, designed to work in hot environments.
+An important advantage of the addition of fibers to thermoplastic is an improved thermal resistance, and subsequent better dimensional stability in hot environments, such as car engine bays, electric panels and in proximity of moving parts.

-Another aspect to take into consideration is the abrasive effect of solid particles/fibres.
-The use of carbon and (especially) glass fibres can result in a considerable wear of the classical brass nozzle over a relatively short period of time.
-For this reason, when working with fibre-filled materials, to ensure consistent printing performances a special hardened nozzle such as BCN3D Hotend X is highly recommended.
+Another aspect to take into consideration is the abrasive effect of solid particles/fibers.
+The use of carbon and (especially) glass fibers can result in a considerable wear of the classical brass nozzle over a relatively short period of time.
+For this reason, it is highly recommended to use a special hardened nozzle, such as the BCN3D Hotend X.

-Our range includes PAHT-CF15 (polyamide, 15% carbon fibre-reinforced) which we have extensively discussed and PP-GF30 (polypropylene, 30% glass fiber-reinforced).
+Our range includes PAHT-CF15 (polyamide, 15% carbon fiber-reinforced) and PP-GF30 (polypropylene, 30% glass fiber-reinforced).
 To find out all about them, have a read of our white paper!

 Would you like to know more about 3D printing?
 Check out the following white papers: